yutanicorp/powermolelib/README.rst

 .. image:: ../img/illustration_how_it_works_2.png

-The agent assistant in conjuction with the agent provides four modes:
+The Instructor in conjuction with the Agent provides four modes:

  * TOR mode
  * FOR(warding) mode